PeterMosmans/easy-provisioning/README.md

 While on `ansible-server`, run the playbook

-`pushd /playbooks && ansible-playbook kali.yml kali -u root --ask-pass`
+`pushd /playbooks && ansible-playbook kali.yml -u root --ask-pass`

 This will provision kali.